Genius-gambit/ft_irc/README.md

 ## Work Logs :notebook_with_decorative_cover:(April 7 2023~)
 1.	***MAK:***	Created a Makefile.
 	1. Channels.
+	2. Implementation of all unique clients into the channels.
 2. ***WJS***
    1. Created main.cpp
    2. Implemented class error object